March 4, 2023

 According to an annual report on digital trends, by the end of 2021, kids and teens were spending an average of 91 minutes per day watching TikTok and 56 minutes per day watching YouTube.
 Additionally, the Pew Research Center report that only 6% of men and 4% of women had at least one social media account in 2005 compared to 66% of men and 78% of women in 2021.
 Prolonged use of electronic devices and social media has been proven to have several negative impacts on our overall health, including blurred vision, neck discomfort, loneliness, increased stress, depression, and a lack of motivation and concentration.

-March 4th is National Day of Unplugging, which encourages everyone to take a break from technology for a 24-hour period to unwind and engage in things other than technology.
+National Day of Unplugging, encourages everyone to take a break from technology for a 24-hour period to unwind and engage in things other than technology.
 If a 24-hour period seems too difficult, here are a few tips to get you started.

 • Track your usage and set screen time limits on your devices